mongodb/docs/mongodb/source/reference/javascript.rst

    :param collection: Specify the name of the collection in the
                       function call.

+   :returns: A :term:`JSON document` containing statistics that
-   Returns a document containing statistic that reflect the state of the specified collection.
+             reflecting the state of the specified collection.

    This function provides a wrapper around the database command :mongodb:command:`collstats`.
 The "``scale``" option allows you to